This page provides a conceptual overview of exporting trace data using Cloud Trace. You might want to export trace data for the following reasons:

 Steps to create an alerting policy.

-To create an alerting policy, do the following:
+To create an alerting policy using the preview interface, do the following:

 Go to Monitoring